-During an approved VESSA leave, the Park District will maintain your health benefits, as if you continued to be actively employed.
-If paid leave is substituted for unpaid VESSA leave, the Park District will deduct your portion of the health plan premium as a regular payroll deduction.
+During an approved VESSA leave, the Organization will maintain your health benefits, as if you continued to be actively employed.
+If paid leave is substituted for unpaid VESSA leave, the Organization will deduct your portion of the health plan premium as a regular payroll deduction.
 If your leave is unpaid, you must pay your portion of the premium during the leave.
 Your group health care coverage may cease if your premium payment is more than 30 days late.
-If you do not return to work at the end of the leave period, you may be required to reimburse the Park District for the cost of the premiums paid by the Park District for maintaining coverage during your unpaid leave, unless you cannot return to work because of the continuation, recurrence, or onset of domestic or sexual violence or other circumstances beyond your control.
+If you do not return to work at the end of the leave period, you may be required to reimburse the Organization for the cost of the premiums paid by the Organization for maintaining coverage during your unpaid leave, unless you cannot return to work because of the continuation, recurrence, or onset of domestic, sexual, or gender violence, any other crime of violence, or other circumstances beyond your control.